 A: You are not legally required to hire an attorney to represent you in your pedestrian accident claim.
 However, attempting to manage your medical concerns and your legal affairs on your own all at once would be tremendously difficult.
 You would also be unlikely to obtain as much of a recovery as an attorney could secure on your behalf.
 Therefore, it’s always worth investing in legal counsel you can trust for any personal injury case.

 If you or a family member is struggling with injuries caused by another driver, it’s natural to have lots of pressing legal questions about how you can recover.
-The attorneys at Helton, Cody & Associates are ready to provide the compassionate legal representation you need to ensure accountability for the defendant and suitable compensation for your damages.
+The attorneys at Law Office of Lyndon R. Helton, PLLC are ready to provide the compassionate legal representation you need to ensure accountability for the defendant and suitable compensation for your damages.
 Contact us today and schedule a consultation with our team to learn more about the legal services we offer.